T.I. Virginity Testing Comments Spark Legislation

 “I want to state that the idea that a parent would bring their daughter to a doctor to perform such a test is not only archaic — it violates an individual's right to bodily autonomy,” Dr. McClellan said.

-But some think that creating a ban at all could legitimize the idea that this test is medically possible, as the Times points out.
+But some think that creating a ban at all could legitimise the idea that this test is medically possible, as the Times points out.

 Dr. Bartos also notes that there may be ways to get around this kind of law.